Liu Bocheng: Chinese Civil War

 At the end of the war against the Japanese, the war-scourged Chinese people pleaded for peace.
 Chiang then invited Mao to Chongqing for peace talks, during which, Yan Xishan sent his armies to attack CCP territories in Shanxi under Chiang's authorisation.
 Liu and Deng led the Shangdang Campaign and defeated 13 divisions of Yan's troops totaled more than 35,000, and then headed east and annihilated another of Yan's army corps in the Handan Campaign.
 These two campaigns were the first experiences of the CCP army's shift from bushfight to campaign in movement, and proved to be valuable practice for the army groups campaign of CCP armies.
-They assisted in the CCP's quick occupation of Manchuria, and won advantageous status for Mao and his peace talk delegation in Chongqing.
+They assisted in the CCP's quick occupation of Manchuria, and won an advantage for Mao and his peace talk delegation in Chongqing.
 Under immense pressure, Chiang was forced to sign a peace agreement with Mao in October 1945.

 The peace, however, was fragile, and civil war broke out in 1946.
-Liu and Deng led several campaigns in movement, undermining the strategic attack of KMT armies.
-In 1947, when the territories controlled by the CCP could no longer sustain so many troops, Mao decided to send part of his army to the territories controlled by KMT, in order to relieve the heavy burden on his own territories, and to position enemies at the gates of the KMT.
+Liu and Deng led several campaigns in movement, undermining the strategic attack of the KMT armies.
+In 1947, when the territories controlled by the CCP could no longer sustain so many troops, Mao decided to send part of his army to the territories controlled by the KMT, in order to relieve the heavy burden on his own territories, and to position enemies at the gates of the KMT.
 He ordered Liu and Deng to lead their armies from their northern China base in Henan, Shanxi and Hebei, to Anhui in southern China.
 This involved sending 100,000 soldiers across the Yellow River, and marching over 1,000 kilometers into central plain.
 Liu and Deng both saw it as a gamble rather than a strategic move, and even Mao himself was not certain if such gamble would pay off by openly discussing the three possible outcomes: